What is a Mental Health Disorder?

 - Stigma.
 The negative stigma associated with being seen as mentally weak, vulnerable, or “crazy” continues to hinder people from seeking professional help.
 In fact, seeking help is courageous, and shouldn’t be judged.

 - Doubt.
 People too often choose to “suffer in silence,” thinking no one could possibly understand what they’re going through.

 - Pride.
 Many people—particularly older adults—consider their mental health problems to be private matters, best managed alone, away from outsiders’ snooping.
 Surrendering to a professional treatment process borders on the unthinkable.

 - Fear.
 Fear of change, fear of the unknown, fear that treatment will alter their personality, fear they might outgrow friends and family—fear is humanity’s most powerful motivator for avoidance.
 Unfortunately, all mental health disorders are progressive and only worsen when left untreated.

 It can be hard to know how to start the process of finding effective mental health treatment.
 A primary care provider is an excellent first step, as they can usually pass on the name of a psychologist or psychiatrist.
 Additionally, a preferred clergyperson can also help.
-For those who have private insurance, Medicare, or Medicaid, these organizations can provide online directories of in-network mental health providers.
+For those who have private insurance, these organizations can provide online directories of in-network mental health providers.

 Moreover, the Substance Abuse and Mental Health Services Administration can also help people locate affordable mental health providers and facilities in their local area.
 Meanwhile, eligible veterans can receive mental health treatment either through the U.S. Department of Veterans Affairs hospitals or with a private facility.